North Carolina’s DWI Sentencing Laws

 - Any other factor that aggravates the seriousness of the offense.

-These aggravating factors are weighed against mitigating factors.
+Aggravating factors are weighed against mitigating factors.
 Mitigating factors include:

 - The Defendant has voluntarily submitted him/herself to an alcohol or drug treatment center for an assessment of potential substance abuse problem and has completed the recommended treatment.
 Many judges will credit a person with a mitigating factor for at least having begun the treatment even if it’s not completed at the time of conviction.